CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 #.
 Click on the|addScalebar| :sup:`Add Scale Bar` button
 #.
 Click on the page and drag a box to place the Scale Bar
 #.
-Ensure the scale bar units are appropriate for your map (e.g., meters)
+Ensure the scale bar units are appropriate for your map (e.g., metres)
 #.
 The scale bar can be further customized, so take a moment and look at the
    different item properties and adjust them until you find a format you like.
    The image below shows the settings I used, but I encourage you to make your